wp-plugins/unlimited/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Inifinite scrolling plugin.
 Choose from Load on scroll, Load more button and Ajax Pagination.
-Includes scroll to top button.
+Includes scroll to top and opt-out button.

 == Description ==
 Inifinite scrolling plugin.
 Choose from Load on scroll, Load more button or Ajax Pagination.
 Visitor can disabe auto load (useful to get to footer).